 Using a heating pad for ligament pain in pregnancy

-- Tuck it into the corner that hurts — as little as possible should be touching your belly
+- Tuck it into the corner that hurts — as little as possible should be touching your belly.

-The graphic above shows where your ligaments are that usually hurt (they’re actually called your “round ligaments” — and they hold your uterus onto your body, and they are stretched a LOT as your uterus grow.
+The graphic above shows where your ligaments are that usually hurt (they’re actually called your “round ligaments” — and they hold your uterus onto your body, and they are stretched a LOT as your uterus grows.
 They can also hurt more:

-- When you stand quickly
+- When you stand quickly.

-- When you lay down quickly
+- When you lay down quickly.

-- Cough or sneeze
+- Cough or sneeze.

 One thing that can help ligament pain is making sure your belly is supported when you sleep on your side (use a pillow underneath it).
 I talk more about ligament pain in my normal in pregnancy post.